populationgenomics/team-docs/exercise-analysis-runner/README.md

 As explained in other docs [Getting Started #Analysis-runner](../getting_started.md#analysis-runner), and [Reproducible analysis](../reproducible_analyses.md), the analysis-runner is the gate keeper of running analysis at the CPG.

 We don't allow users to run scripts directly on production data, we require code to be commited, reviewed, and then ran.
 The analysis-runner is the mechanism we use for that indrection.
-The analysis-runner builds a Batch pipeline from a specific commit in a GitHub repository.

 You can sort of think of it like a HPC job manager (like Slurm / PBS).

+When we say analysis-runner, we mean the process of an analyst through the CLI, submitting a request for analysis to be run, the AR server accepts the request, authorises that the user can request the analysis, constructs a Batch pipeline from a specific commit in a GitHub repository, and submits as the requested user.

-In this exercise, we'll run some existing code through the analysis-runner, modify it and run it again.
+In this exercise, we'll run some existing code through the analysis-runner, dig through the steps and processes - modify the code and run it again.

 ## Preconditions